 “Just bring the thermos back whenever you’re done,” she said.

-Sweeping, shoveling, and nursing the thermos, I eventually called it a day.
-With the sky a dark gray and the wind more malevolent than ever, I retired to a hot shower, the newspaper, and the last of the coffee.
+Sweeping, shoveling, and nursing the thermos, I eventually finished a first pass.
+With the sky a dark gray and the wind more malevolent than ever, I called it a day and retired to a hot shower, the newspaper, and the last of the coffee.
 As so often happened that winter, the sun came out after lunch, and the wind trailed off.
 A spring in my step, a freshly rinsed thermos in hand, I went to Veronica’s door and knocked.
-The door opened.

 I didn’t know there was a Mister Veronica.

 He looked as big as my car, had a tear drop tattoo under his eye, and a cigarette screwed into a mouth half covered with streaming tatters of reddish brown beard.
 He glanced at my face, looked down, and said, “Where the hell’d you get my thermos?”